Business, Hospitality, Social Science & STEM

 THERE’S MORE TO DISCOVER WITH ISA

-ISA excursions allow you to explore the abundant and lively landscapes of Thailand and Cambodia that you may not have the chance to visit on your own.
+ISA excursions allow you to explore the abundant and lively landscapes of Thailand that you may not have the chance to visit on your own.
 While abroad, you will have the chance to go on two weekend trips, one day trip, and one optional weekend trip to the following destinations.

 A Journey Through History - Wat Muang and Ayutthaya